Photo courtesy of Skopelos Foundation for the Arts via Rate My Artist Residency.

 Anyone who has ever tried to find an artist residency to apply to online knows it’s a difficult task.
 Despite the fact that there are dozens of online aggregators of residency programs, none claim to be comprehensive, most if not all are updated manually, and artists are hard-pressed to narrow down the multitude of opportunities to reflect their personal needs and preferences.
 On top of that, artists must monitor a plethora of open calls and application deadlines.
 On the other side of the table, the arts administrators who run these residencies are challenged with gaining online exposure for their programs and, of course, reaching great artists, which means frequently updating a myriad of online bulletin boards, social media channels, and email newsletters.
 Seeing the need for a digital solution, three young art world professionals recently got to work.
-Billed as “a unified search tool for residencies,” their forthcoming project, RES, is a web-based platform that will help facilitate artist residencies for artists and administrators alike.
+Billed as “a unified search tool for residencies,” their forthcoming project, Rivet (formerly known as RES), is a web-based platform that will help facilitate artist residencies for artists and administrators alike.

-The RES co-founders—Katrina Neumann, Sebastien Sanz de Santamaria, and Kira Simon-Kennedy—have considerable experience in the field.
+The Rivet co-founders—Katrina Neumann, Sebastien Sanz de Santamaria, and Kira Simon-Kennedy—have considerable experience in the field.
 In 2013, Neumann founded Rate My Artist Residency, a Yelp-like platform for artist residencies that she runs alongside her own artist practice and a full-time job as a gallery director.
 In 2009, Sanz de Santamaria co-founded Residency Unlimited, a New York-based residency program and creative hub, which also hosts a robust page for residency open calls.
 And in 2013, Simon-Kennedy co-founded China Residencies, a nonprofit offering advice and information about residencies in China and Hong Kong.

 Given the close-knit nature of the New York art world and the artist residency community (conferences are regularly held across the world), the trio were already in contact prior to this year.
 But it was only this past spring when they first started discussing the idea for RES.
 After identifying the redundancies and pain points in their own platforms and many others, they were accepted into the 2016 residency class at New Museum’s NEW INC—an incubator to foster developments in art, design, and technology—where they began working on the project in earnest.